CarlosLavayenJr/ReadMeGenerator/README.md

 - [Questions](#questions)

 ## Installation
 Make sure you have node.js installed.
-You canmake sure of this by running (node -v)
+You can make sure of this by running (node -v)

 ## Usage
 by going to the repository folder location you can input (node index.js) within your command prompt